 - Ireland residents and non-residents can open bank accounts in foreign currencies, including €, US$ and £.
 There are no limits on the amount of foreign currency residents can hold in an Irish bank account.

 - Most banks in Ireland require the following information for account opening: i) certified proof of address of bank signatory ii) certified business profile from Companies Registry iii) certified/apostilled passport copy iv) notarised board resolution with names of signatories authorised to open and operate the corporate bank account(s) v) where applicable an apostilled Power of Attorney from board of directors and vi) proof of stock exchange listing, if applicable.

-- Within 2 months Healy Consultants Group PLC can open an Irish or international bank account once the company is registered.
+- Within 2 months Healy Consultants Group can open an Irish or international bank account once the company is registered.
 Depending on our Client’s business and nationality, the bank’s compliance department may, however, require them to travel to Ireland to open the account.
-Healy Consultants Group PLC will skilfully negotiate with the bank for an exemption.
+Healy Consultants Group will skilfully negotiate with the bank for an exemption.
 Read detailed information regarding steps following corporate bank account application.
 View also the typical corporate bank account opening process.

 - Most local banks require a minimum initial deposit of €10,000.
 This must be transferred into the new corporate bank account within one week of the IBAN being issued.
 International banks and private banks normally require a higher initial deposit and a minimum monthly balance of €50,000.
 It is advisable to maintain this minimum balance to avoid monthly service charges of at least €15.

 - Following corporate bank account approval, the Irish bank will prepare and courier a banking kit which typically includes: i) IBAN and BIC corporate bank account details ii) internet banking password and token and iii) template forms for various services offered.